Max20141027/AstroVoltra.com/replit.md

 # Overview

-This is a full-stack web application for G-Tech, a software engineering company based in Victoria, Vancouver Island.
-The application serves as a corporate website showcasing G-Tech's AI-powered products including Medi-sense (medical diagnostics), QMS AI (educational management), and LearnBot (interactive AI tutor).
+This is a full-stack web application for Astrovoltra, a software engineering company based in Victoria, Vancouver Island.
+The application serves as a corporate website showcasing Astrovoltra's AI-powered products including Medi-sense (medical diagnostics), QMS AI (educational management), and LearnBot (interactive AI tutor).
 The site features a modern design with sections for company information, product showcases, careers, and contact forms.

 # User Preferences